 5-Star Advisor Scorecard

-How do you rate the quality of the investments your adviser offers?
+How do you rate the quality of the investments your advisor offers?

-A "5-Star" adviser provides sound reasoning for the investment lineup they recommend for your plan--as well as documentation of their process for selecting and offering the investment.
-An adviser who actively benchmarks the performance of the investments they recommend and changes the lineup when appropriate is a sign of an adviser with your employees' best interests in mind.
+A "5-Star" advisor provides sound reasoning for the investment lineup they recommend for your plan--as well as documentation of their process for selecting and offering the investment.
+An advisor who actively benchmarks the performance of the investments they recommend and changes the lineup when appropriate is a sign of an advisor with your employees' best interests in mind.

-Question 2: How do you rate the level of administrative support your adviser dedicates to your business?
+How do you rate the level of administrative support your advisor dedicates to your business?

-Question 3: How do you rate the level of investment education that the adviser proactively provides to your employees, including one-on-one, personalized investing support for everyone?
+How do you rate the level of investment education that the advisor proactively provides to your employees, including one-on-one, personalized investing support for everyone?

 A “5-Star” advisor provides customized enrollment meetings unique to your employee needs and demographics.
 They should have a team of retirement plan specialists who will sit with employees one-on-one to help develop a plan to retire successfully.
 If you have multiple business locations, your advisor should have the resources and commitment to visit them all so that your entire workforce is supported.
 They should also offer a help desk hotline for employees to call if they need answers to questions—preferably from real people.
 Retirement plans and investments can be difficult to understand, and many employees need hands-on, personal help selecting their investments.
 Face-to-face meetings with a retirement professional are perhaps their best chance to set a path toward achieving their retirement goals.

 How do you rate the advisor’s fees in comparison to the rest of the industry—and are the fees flat, or do they vary based on the investment chosen?